micahcharlesbrown/flipping-cards/README.md

 We create multiple cards by mapping an array on strings, container 'values', inside of the App component.

-React icons are used, but could be replaced by a png.
+[React Icons](https://www.npmjs.com/package/react-icons) are used, but could be replaced by a png.